Papua (province): Arts and performance

-Each Papuan tribe usually has its war dance.
-The Papuan war dance is one of the oldest dances of the Papuan people because this classical dance has been around for thousands of years and is even one of the legacies of Indonesia's prehistoric times.
-In Papuan culture, this dance is a symbol of how strong and brave the Papuan people are.
-Allegedly, this dance was once a part of traditional ceremonies when fighting other tribes.
+Each Papuan tribe usually has its own war dance, one of the oldest forms of Papuan dance.
+In Papuan culture, these dances are a symbol of Papuan strength and bravery; allegedly, this dance was once a part of traditional ceremonies when fighting other tribes.

-Kepala Panjang dance, a sacred healing ritual to absorb negative energy of the Draa people from Yaffi District in Keerom.
+Kepala Panjang ("Long Head") dance, a sacred healing ritual to absorb negative energy of the Draa people from Yaffi District in Keerom.

-Another traditional dance that is common to most if not all Papuan tribes is called musyoh.
-The emergence of the musyoh dance is based on a certain history.
-In ancient times, when a Papuan tribe member died due to an accident or something unexpected, the Papuan people believed that the evil spirit (Suanggi) of the person who died was still roaming and unsettled.
-To overcome this, the Papuan tribesmen created a ritual in the form of the musyoh dance.
-Thus, this traditional dance is often referred to as a spirit exorcism dance.
-Generally, the musyoh dance is performed by men.
-However, besides the purpose of exorcising spirits, the musyoh dance is also used by the Papuan people for another purpose, such as welcoming guests.
-The musyoh dance is a symbol of respect, gratitude, and an expression of happiness in welcoming guests.
-If it is to expel the spirit, this musyoh dance is performed by men.
-In the case of welcoming guests, this dance is performed by men and women.
+Another traditional dance common to most Papuan tribes is the musyoh dance, the emergence of which is based on an old myth.
+In ancient times, when a tribal member died due to an accident or something unexpected, the Papuan people believed that the evil spirit (Suanggi) of the person who died was still roaming and unsettled.
+To overcome this, the Papuan tribesmen created an exorcism ritual in the form of the musyoh dance, and it is thus often referred to as an exorcism dance.
+Besides exorcism, the musyoh dance is also used for other purposes, such as welcoming guests, and can be a symbol of respect and gratitude, and an expression of happiness.
+If being done for exorcism, the musyoh dance is performed by men, but in the case of welcoming guests, it is performed by both men and women.
 The dancers wear simple costumes, consisting of head coverings, tops, and bottoms, made from processed tree bark and plant roots.
-These are then adorned with bracelets,necklaces and body paint on the dancers' bodies.
+These are then adorned with bracelets, necklaces, and body paint on the dancers' bodies.